Measuring and evaluating air quality is an important activity to reduce potential health risks to the people of Saskatchewan.

 Ventilation Additions and Enhancements

-In spaces with insufficient ventilation and filtration, the use of a portable HEPA purifier (a.k.a. air scrubbers or air cleaners) may be considered.
-Unit filters should be sized and changed according to manufacturer's instructions to effectively reduce indoor respiratory particles.
+- Where there is insufficient ventilation and filtration, the use of portable HEPA purifiers (a.k.a. air scrubbers or air cleaners) may be considered.
+Unit filters should be sized and changed according to manufacturer’s instructions to effectively reduce indoor respiratory particles.

 Carbon Dioxide Indoor Sensors